ClanCats/Container/README.md

 ## Performance

-This package might seem very heavy for a service container, but after a short warmup the compiled container is blazing fast and has almost no overhead (3 Classes).
+This package might seem very heavy for a service container, but after a short warmup the compiled container is blazing fast and has almost no overhead (3 classes/files).
 Binding and resolving services dynamically is slower but still won't impact performance in real world application.

 ## Installation